CHTC/chtc-website-source/uw-research-computing/github-remote-access.md

 ---
 highlighter: none
 layout: markdown-page
-title: Remote Access to Private GitHub Repository
+title: Remotely Access a Private GitHub Repository
 ---

 This guide describes how to remotely access a private GitHub repository from the HTC and HPC clusters, specifically